 The Rams feasted on Scott Tolzien and a poor Colts defense, but what does that really tell us about them?
 Not much.

-Scott McVay seems to be making an offense that Jared Goff can use, even if it means sidelining Tavon Austin, which is good, but we can't truly judge the new offense until they face a real defense.
+Sean McVay seems to be making an offense that Jared Goff can use, even if it means sidelining Tavon Austin, which is good, but we can't truly judge the new offense until they face a real defense.

 27 Chicago Bears